 Climb the tower to the top of the zip line and soar through the air.

-A dance presented by Athens Folk Music & Dance Society with live music by Hickhoppers and calling by Rob Harper.
+A monthly dance presented by Athens Folk Music & Dance Society with live music by Mick Kinney and Tim Cape and calling by Stuart Whipple.

 Learn about plans for the expansion of the Bogart Library.
 Light refreshments provided.

 This year's conference focuses on the intersection of poverty, criminal justice and community.

 Swadeshi includes music, food, vendors, DIY craft tables and community networking.
 For the past two years, the Athens Anti-Discrimination Movement has hosted a market place to support and promote black and brown business owners, women and entrepreneurs.